Lac-aux-Sables: Geography

-The municipality of the parish of Lac-aux-Sables is located about 95 kilometers northwest of the Quebec City, in the populated part of the Mékinac Regional County Municipality.
+The municipality of the parish of Lac-aux-Sables is located about 95 km northwest of the Quebec City, in the populated part of the Mékinac Regional County Municipality.
 The Batiscan River cut the municipal territory into two parts.
-The right bank of the Batiscan River has two major tributaries: the Propre River (meaning: "clean River" in English) and Tawachiche River.
+The right bank of this river has two major tributaries: the Propre River (meaning: "clean River") and Tawachiche River.

 The toponym "Lac aux Sables" comes from the lake of the same name.
 The lake has three tributaries, the most important is the outlet of "Brulé Lake".
 The two other are the outlets of Veillette Lake and "à la roche" (river to the rock).
 The mouth of the "Lac-aux-Sables" (Lake of sand) flows through the south into the Propre River whose path passes through Huron Lake (located to the west).

-The territory of Lac-aux-Sables is mostly included in the Batiscanie, except the area of Missionary Lake at the western boundary, on the edge of Sainte-Thèecle which flows in the sub-basin of the Mekinac River, unless another area on the edge of Saint-Ubalde, Quebec (East) which flows into the Charest river.
+The territory of Lac-aux-Sables is mostly included in the Batiscanie, except the area of Missionary Lake at the western boundary, on the edge of Sainte-Thèecle which flows in the sub-basin of the Mekinac River, unless another area on the edge of Saint-Ubalde (East) which flows into the Charest river.

 In 2004, Lac-Masketsi (unorganized territory) was reduced in size by some 90 km² when portions were annexed by mostly Trois-Rives (70 km²) as well as Lac-aux-Sables (20 km²).